Capt. Charles McAnally held the highest decoration of any soldier in the 69th.Pennsylvania Regiment of the American Civil War 1861-1865.

 I feel that this is a very important piece of information.
 It might be fair to conclude that after he reached Philadelphia by Jan 1894 he was in such a state that he was not able to withstand the journey back to Texas or more likely did not want to return there though his 2nd wife was still living there.
 Perhaps another chapter to close in his colourfull life.

-Just how long he stayed in Philadelphia and Wash.
-D.C. and why and when he left to go to the Hampton Va. facility we do not know exactly.
+Just how long exactly he stayed in Philadelphia and Wash.
+D.C. and why and when he left the Erie facility to go to the Hampton Va. facility we do not know exactly.
+What we do know he stay in the Erie D.V.S. was short.

 March 5th.
 1896.

 It is noted in the records of the National Home for D.V.S.
 (Disabled Volunteer Soldiers) that McAnally was admitted to the home on this date.
-He was 61 years of age.
+He was 60 years of age.
 I think this is simply noting that he had returned from his visit to Philadelphia.
-He had already been noted as being in Hampton in June 30th.
-1895.
+There are some interesting notes on the D.V.S. records.
+Its states that McAnally was in height 5ft 7 and half inches tall, had a light complexion, blue eyes, grey hair, could read and write, was of the Catholic faith and most interestingly stated that he had been a farmer, residency prior to discharge Philadelphia, that he was a widower. he states that his brother Peter McAnally (who had also served in the 69th) lived at 400, N.Chilton Ave, Germanstown Philadelphia.

 May 22nd.
 1897.